 Goal: Unify $SU(3) \times SU(2) \times U(1)$ by embedding all three into a single, larger group.
+(Gravity is left for another day.)

 - The breaking of the symmetry to $SU(3) \times SU(2) \times U(1)$ is accomplished by introducing new Higgs fields to spontaneously break the symmetry. - In the fundamental theory, before spontaneous symmetry breaking, there is no distinction between an electron, an electron neutrino, or an up or down quark.